-What's New in BIOS 2.7.7
+What's New in BIOS 2.8.2

-- Self-healing on Consumed Uncorrectable Errors Prior to this update, PowerEdge server BIOS was capable of performing self-healing only whenever its health monitoring algorithms deemed it necessary.
-With this PowerEdge server BIOS release, if the CPU consumes an uncorrectable error, the server will automatically self-heal the associated memory location after the server is restarted.
+- Self-Healing on Uncorrectable Errors Prior to this update, PowerEdge server BIOS was capable of performing self-healing only whenever its health monitoring algorithms deemed it necessary.
+With this PowerEdge server BIOS release, if the CPU detects an uncorrectable error, the server will automatically schedule self-healing to occur on the next cold reboot of the server.
 Look for MEM0804 (success) or MEM0805 (failure) in the System Event Log (SEL) for an indication of next steps. - Updates to Self-Healing Algorithm Prior to this update, PowerEdge server BIOS would rigorously test the target memory location prior to performing self-healing.
 This would ensure that self-healing is run only after 100% confirmation of a hard error.
-However, because of the abundance of self-healing resources found in genuine Dell DIMMs and the clear benefit selfhealing has to customers, Dell modified the algorithm to extend self-healing to both 'confirmed' fail locations and 'questionable' fail locations.

-- MCA Recovery across all Xeon SP SKUs Prior to this update, only PowerEdge servers utilizing Advanced RAS Intel processors could perform MCA Recovery.
+However, because of the abundance of self-healing resources found in genuine Dell DIMMs and the clear benefit selfhealing has to customers, Dell modified the algorithm to extend self-healing to both 'confirmed' fail locations and 'questionable' fail locations. - MCA Recovery across all Xeon SP SKUs Prior to this update, only PowerEdge servers utilizing Advanced RAS Intel processors could perform MCA Recovery.
 With this BIOS update, PowerEdge servers utilizing any Intel Xeon SP processor will have capability to perform the MCA Recovery feature. - Improvements to the MEM8000 Event When a PowerEdge server logs the MEM8000 message in the System Event Log, it is intended to imply that BIOS has detected a rate of correctable errors that may impact performance.
 Starting from BIOS 2.0.3, Dell made an improvement to the CE rate detection scheme associated with the MEM8000 event.
 However, the improvement resulted in an uptick in MEM8000 events that were not substantiated by results from memory component failure analysis.
 With this PowerEdge server BIOS update, the following changes have been made: - Signaling of the MEM8000 event has been modified - PowerEdge server BIOS may schedule self-healing to occur on the identified DIMM